nourahnasser15/Web/README.md

-## website about technology News in Arabic
+# Web Project
-###it's Project for Web Subject.
+  Project for  Web  Subject
-## My website consist of pages about latest mobile newst , tablest and section about general technology news.
-## Home Page is WebPorject.html :=)
+by Norah Aaljlan

+## Idea of the project
+Website for Technology news in arabic, contain many section like monbil news, application for mobile news and general technology news

+> Note: HomePage is Webproject.html